What is a green street planter?

 - Maintenance staff leave door hangers for green street neighbors with a description of the work performed and contact information.

 - Maintenance includes removing sediment, leaves or trash that can impede water flow, replacing plants, and watering.

-- You should dispose of trash or animal waste in a green street planter.
+- You should not dispose of trash or animal waste in a green street planter.
 The city welcomes help from green street neighbors in keeping these materials out of green streets.

 Where to report problems

 - Problems that threaten public safety or property, or substance spills: 503-823-1700

 - Maintenance concerns: 503-823-1424 or email email@example.com

 For More Information